Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: UCQ Classification Based on VUTD

+We next generalize \autoref{thm:binary-hardness} to general arity using the Reduction Lemma.
+As the full proof is involved, it is deferred to \autoref{sec:general-arity-proof}.

-\begin{lem} Let $Q=Q_1\cup Q_2$ non-redundant where $Q_1$ is difficult and $Q_2$ is free-connex.
-If $Q$ does not admit a free-connex union extension, then the Reduction Lemma can be applied. \end{lem}
+\begin{lem} Let $Q=Q_1\cup Q_2$ be a non-redundant UCQ where $Q_1$ is difficult and $Q_2$ is free-connex.
+If the resolved $Q_1^+$ is not free-connex, then the Reduction Lemma can be applied, and thus $Q\not\in\DelayClin$ assuming the \UTD{} hypothesis. \end{lem}

-\begin{proof}[Proof Sketch] Since $Q_1$ is difficult, it is self-join free, and so there is at most one body-homomorphism from $Q_2$ to $Q_1$.
+\begin{proof}[Proof Sketch] Since $Q_1$ is difficult, it is self-join-free, and so there is at most one body-homomorphism from $Q_2$ to $Q_1$.
 If no such homomorphism exists, then in particular, $Q_2$ does not provide any difficult structure in $Q_1$, and according to \autoref{lemma:original-apply}, the Reduction Lemma can be applied.
 Now we can assume that there is one such body-homomorphism $h$.

-Let $Q^+$ be the fully resolved $Q$.
-If $Q^+$ is free-connex, then $Q$ admits a free-connex union extension, and we are done.
-It is left to handle the case that $Q^+$ is not free-connex.
-That is, there is a difficult structure in $Q_1^+$, and since $Q_1$ is fully resolved, $h(\free(Q_2))$ does not contain all of the variables in this structure.
+Let $Q^+$ be the fully resolved $Q$ according to \autoref{def:resolution}.
+Since $Q_1^+$ is not free-connex, there is a difficult structure in $Q_1^+$, and since $Q_1$ is fully resolved, $h(\free(Q_2))$ does not contain all of the variables in this structure.
 We prove that the reduction can be applied in this case by induction on the extension steps.
 Specifically, we prove the following claim by induction on $t$: if there exists a variable $v\not\in h(\free(Q_2))$ in a difficult structure in an extension of $Q_1$ obtained after $t$ resolution steps, then the Reduction Lemma can be applied.